mont23/first-java-inheritance/README.md

-# first-java-swing
+# first-java-inheritance
-Stock control with java swing
+Stock control with java